jasonm23/onlisp-markdown/onlisp.md

 list structure.
 The resulting programs won’t be portable, if they run at all.
 If you want to avoid consing in a function which takes a variable number of arguments,

-one solution is to use a macro, and thereby shift the consing forward to compile- time.
+one solution is to use a macro, and thereby shift the consing forward to compile-time.
 For this application of macros, see Chapter 13.

 One should also avoid performing destructive operations on the expressions returned by macro expanders, if these expressions incorporate quoted lists.
 This